-The School's current enrollment is 482 students in grades TK through 8.
-The campus consists of a two-story main building.
+The School's current enrollment is 543 (projection for 2024/25 SY) students in grades TK through 5.
+The campus consists of the main building, a 2-story building and one portable commonly known in the community as the Hawthorne Campus.
 Employees on site consist of: